 legend has it that you can buy anything in this shop.

 , to find a hotel in London: view a list

 of London hotels by category, from low cost hotels to large luxury

 National museums are free and open every day

 More detailed information: click for London's art galleries

-National Gallery: One of the largest art galleries in the
+National Gallery: One of the largest and greatest art

 world, located in Trafalgar Square.
 Free admission.